shelvia-w/shelvia-w.github.io/_pages/about.md

 ---

 I am currently pursuing a PhD at the National University of Singapore, specializing in Artificial Intelligence (AI), under the supervision of Professor [Mehul Motani](https://mehulmotani.github.io/).
-My primary research focus centers on using information theory to enhance our understanding in deep learning.
-My research areas in deep learning include generalization, explainability, fairness, robustness, and privacy, all of which are important to ensure the reliability of AI models before deployment, especially in safety-critical domains such as healthcare.
-I love engaging in cutting-edge research discussions and thinking about innovative ways to propel the field of AI to new heights.
-I am striving to keep up with the latest developments in AI research, which is necessary given the rapid progress of the field.
+I am interested in using information theory to understand deep neural networks.
+My research areas in deep learning include generalization, explainability, fairness, robustness, uncertainty quantification and privacy, all of which are important to build trustworthy AI.

 Other interests: particle physics and neuroscience \\
 Hobbies: taking walks, reading books, and journaling